rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What are image tasks?

 The OpenStack Images v2 API introduces tasks as a way for users to request image operations.
 This functionality provides a common task interface across all Glance installations.
 At the same time, because the infrastructures of OpenStack clouds can vary greatly, tasks can be customized for each particular cloud.

 #### What can I do with tasks?

 Tasks enable you to import and export images.
-For more information, see the _Image import and export_ section of this FAQ.
+For more information, see the "Image import and export" section of this FAQ.

 #### What RBAC roles can create tasks?